LianjiaTech/retrofit-spring-boot-starter/README_ENGLISH.md

 > The method must be marked with `@OkHttpClientBuilder` annotation!

-### Annotation-interceptor
+### Annotation interceptor

-Many times we want some HTTP requests under a certain interface to implement unified interception processing logic.
-So as to support the feature, `retrofit-spring-boot-starter` provide **annotation interceptor** and **matching interception based on URL path**.
-There are two steps to use:
+In many cases, we hope that certain http requests in a certain interface execute a unified interception processing logic.
+So as to support this feature, `retrofit-spring-boot-starter` provide **annotation interceptor** and at the same time achieves **matching interception based on URL path**.
+The use is mainly divided into 2 steps:

-1. Inherit `BasePathMatchInterceptor` and write interceptor processor
+1. Inherit `BasePathMatchInterceptor` and write interceptor processor;
-2. Mark the interface with `@Intercept`
+2. Mark the interface with `@Intercept`.

 The following is an example of how to use annotation interceptors *by splicing timestamp after the URL of a specified request*.